 Edinburgh Festival, Bruckner Te Deum with Philippe Herreweghe © seenandheard-international.com Simon Thompson – 21 Aug.
 2012

-Alongside his passion for opera, he also attaches great importance to concert performances.
-His broad repertoire ranges from Monteverdi via Mozart to Mendelssohn, invited by conductors such as Andrew Manze, Daniel Harding, Thomas Hengelbrock, Leopold Hager, Ulf Schirmer, Philippe Herreweghe, Marcus Creed, Trevor Pinnock, René Jacobs, and Helmuth Rilling, and orchestras such as the Akademie für Alte Musik, Berlin, Concerto Köln, the Basel Chamber Orchestra, the Symphony Orchestras of Bayerischer Rundfunk and Mitteldeutscher Rundfunk, the Vienna Symphony Orchestra, the Swedish Radio Symphony Orchestra, and the Gewandhausorchester in Leipzig.
+Next to his passion for opera, he puts a lot of dedication to concert singing.
+His broad repertoire reaches from Monteverdi over Mozart to Mendelssohn, and he has been invited by conductors such as Franz Welser-Möst, Andrew Manze, Daniel Harding, Thomas Hengelbrock, Fabio Luisi, Philippe Herreweghe, Marcus Creed, Trevor Pinnock, René Jacobs, Robin Ticciati, and orchestras such as the Akademie für Alte Musik Berlin, Philharmonia Zürich, the Kammerorchester Basel, the Bavarian Radio and Mid German Radio Symphony Orchestras, the Wiener Symphoniker, the Cleveland Orchestra, the Swedish Radio Symphony Orchestra and the Gewandhausorchester Leipzig.

-In addition to the lieder recordings, the young tenor can also be heard on CD in Haydn’s Creation (Freiburg Baroque Orchestra/René Jacobs – harmonia mundi France), as aria tenor in Bach’s St Matthew Passion (Gewandhausorchester/Riccardo Chailly – DECCA); Bach’s Christmas Oratorio (Akademie für Alte Musik Berlin/Choir of Bayerischer Rundfunk/Peter Dijkstra – BR Klassik label) has also appeared as a DVD.
-The CD Trauermusik der Bach-Söhne (‘Funeral Music by the sons of Bach’) from harmonia mundi France has received a number of awards.
-In autumn 2012 Christian Gerhaher’s first orchestra CD, ‘Romantische Arien’ (‘Romantic Arias’) is being released by Sony; Maximilian Schmitt can be heard as the tenor (Bayerischer Rundfunk Symphony Orchestra/Daniel Harding).
+In addition to the recordings of Lieder, Maximilian Schmitt can be heard on CD with Haydn’s The Creation (Freiburger Barockorchester/René Jacobs – harmonia mundi France), and as aria tenor in Bach’s St Matthew Passion (Gewandhausorchester/Riccardo Chailly – DECCA).
+There is also a DVD recording of Bach’s Christmas Oratorio (Akademie für Alte Musik Berlin/Bavarian Radio Choir/Peter Dijkstra – BR Klassik label).
+The CD Trauermusik der Bach-Söhne with harmonia mundi France received several awards.
+Maximilian Schmitt can be heard as Christian Gerhaher’s tenor partner on Gerhaher’s first orchestral CD ‘Romantic Arias’ (Bavarian Radio Symphony Orchestra/ Daniel Harding - Sony).